 Participants in the European Civilization in Paris program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the French language class.
 The civilization sequence meets the College’s civilization requirement.
 If a student has already met this requirement, he or she may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
 Course titles, units of credit and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the European Civilization in Paris program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the European Civilization in Paris program during the 2021-2022 year are listed below:

 Quarter tuition: as set by the Bursar’s Office